 Business and working environments have changed drastically in the last decades and are still changing ever so rapidly.
 So are the clocking systems which are being used to calculate employee working time.

 There were times when employee attendance was in a way simpler than it is today.
 Every employee used to arrive to work through the same company entrance, so you could track their working hours easily.
-Some of you probably still remember these types of devices, mountained to the wall at the company entrance.
+Some of you probably still remember these old clocking systems, with devices mountained to the wall at the company entrance.

 These clocking systems were used to clock-in when you arrived to work and to clock-out as you left.
 The bottom two are actually a historical legacy of our company!
 From those days clocking systems and time clock terminals have of course modernized (and beautified).
 Yet they kept their basic functionality and their place by the company door.